-In addition to the Highways Maintenance formula allocation, the DfT have created an Incentive Fund scheme to help reward local highway authorities who can demonstrate they are delivering value for money in carrying out cost effective improvements.
+In addition to the Highways Maintenance formula allocation, the DfT have created an Incentive Fund element to help reward local highway authorities who can demonstrate they are delivering value for money in carrying out asset management to deliver cost effective improvements.
 Each authority has to score themselves against criteria that determines which of three bands they are allocated to (Band Three being the highest performing).
-The Council currently anticipates it will score a Band 2, however for 2016/17 this provides the same level of funding (£833k) as for Band 3.
-From 2017/18 onwards, the difference between Band 2 and Band 3 funding gradually widens, therefore the intention is for the Council to achieve a Band 3 score as soon as possible.
+The Council is currently in Band 2, however for 2016/17 this provides the same level of funding (£833k) as for Band 3.
+From 2017/18 onwards, the difference between Band 2 and Band 3 funding gradually widens, therefore the intention is for the Council to achieve a Band 3 score by the next submission date, which is anticipated as being in November 2016.